novaldi21/ds_telemarketing_project/README.md

 # Bank Telemarketing Prediction: Project Overview
 * Created a tool that classifies bank customers to be given telemarketing campaign
 * Data used was Bank Marketing Dataset from UCI Machine Learning Repository consisted with 17 attributes and 45211 records.
+* Target attribute is customer acquirement status after telemarketing was given.
 * Model building algorithm used are K-Neirest Neighbour, Naive Bayes, Decision Tree, Logit, and Random forest.
 * SMOTE oversampling used to handle imbalanced data
 * Seaborn heatmap used to handle multicollinearity